garycrawford/lein-life/README.md

     $ lein new rents <project-name> <type> [options]

-    Types:
+    types:
-      api  | Create a new web api
+      api   Create a new web api
-      site | Create a new site
+      site  Create a new site

-    Options:
+    options:
-      -d, --db   | DATABASE | Database to be used.
-Currently only supports `mongodb` -v         |          | Verbosity level; may be specified multiple times to increase value -h, --help |          |
+      -d, --db    DATABASE  Currently only supports `mongodb` -h, --help

 You can then launch the igenerated app or site by executing: